scottdurant/MinimalistBudgetingApp/README.md

 yarn start
 ```

+You may need to run `npm install` in the project directory if `npm start` causes errors.
 From this point, you can install the [Expo Client for Android](https://expo.io/tools#client) on a phone and scan the QR code to run the app on an actual Android device.
+You may need to click tunnel above the QR code before scanning it.
 Or, you can also follow the more detailed [React Native CLI Quickstart](https://reactnative.dev/docs/getting-started) instructions to get an emulator installed and running.